frontend-joe/yellow-banjo/README.md

 In this test you'll find a simple pre-prepared VueJS SPA that allows for the (limited) browsing of Unsplash using the [Unsplash API](https://api.unsplash.com).

-Your goal is to add a couple of simple features to this app using best practices.
+Your goal is to add a few simple features to this app using best practices.

 To use the Unsplash API you will need to register for a **FREE** developer account at <https://unsplash.com/developers>.
 You **do not** need to submit your